parv3213/parv3213/README.md

 ### I'm Parv Garg, a Full Stack Blockchain Developer!

-- 🔭 I’m currently working at [Somish](https://www.somish.com/), Delhi.
+- 🔭 I’m working as a Freelancer 🌟
 - 🌱 I’m currently learning as much as I possibly can..😅
-- 👯 I’m looking to collaborate on innovative ideas.
-- 🥅 2020 Goals: Contribute more to Open Source projects 😎
+- 🥅 2021 Goals: Contribute more to Open Source projects 😎
 - ⚡ Fun fact: I've gained wide breadth of knowledge just due to curiosity.
 - Checkout my [Somish Github Id](https://github.com/parv-somish) 💪